Akira Ransomware: Detection, Prevention, and Recovery

 Akira_v2 adds virtualization-focused controls such as "vmonly" and "stopvm" to target virtual machines and stop running VMs before encryption.
 For ESXi, operators deploy the Linux variant via SSH, encrypting VMDK files and hypervisor file systems to prevent access to hosted virtual machines.

 On Windows, encryption typically propagates through SMB administrative shares, with scripts executing the encryptor across multiple network paths.
 The encryptor uses Windows Restart Manager APIs to terminate processes that hold file handles and to increase file access for encryption.
 An anti-analysis mechanism requires a specific Build ID to execute successfully.
+Akira operators have also been observed deploying POORTRY, a signed but vulnerable Windows driver loaded via the STONESTOP installer, to neutralize endpoint detection at the kernel level before encryption begins.

 Early detection depends on knowing what to look for and where to look.
 Akira intrusions leave artifacts and behavioral patterns at each stage of the attack lifecycle.